 If you notice any of these symptoms in your pet, check with your veterinarian.
 They can do blood and urine tests to check your pet's kidney function.

-Unfortunately chronic kidney failure is a permanent and progressive condition that cannot be cured.
-Treatment of chronic kidney failure is aimed at slowing the progression of the disease, and reducing symptoms to improve your pet's quality of life.
-The most critical part of treatment is the use of a prescription diet formulated specifically for pets with kidney failure.
+Unfortunately chronic kidney disease is a permanent and progressive condition that cannot be cured.
+Treatment of chronic kidney disease is aimed at slowing the progression of the disease, and reducing symptoms to improve your pet's quality of life.
+The most critical part of treatment is the use of a veterinary prescription diet formulated specifically for pets with kidney disease.
 Prescription diets contain lower levels of protein to reduce the levels of toxic waste products circulating in the blood stream.
-They also have reduced levels of phosphate which can protect the kidneys from further damage and can increase life expectancy, particularly in cats.
+They also have reduced levels of phosphorus which can protect the kidneys from further damage and can increase life expectancy, particularly in cats.